-This pasta e fagioli is my family’s third generation absolute favorite version of the traditional Italian dish.
-It’s pasta and beans (literally, pasta e fagioli) in a hearty, spoon-required, comfort food, non-soup form.
+This pasta e fagioli is my family’s 3rd generation absolute favorite version of the traditional Italian dish.
+It’s pasta and beans (literally, pasta e fagioli) and bacon in a hearty, scoopable, comfort food, non-soup form.

 Now the truth is, if you ask 20 Italians about their family’s pasta e fagioli recipe, you’ll get 20 different versions.
-It’s just one of those meals that is so adaptable and oftentimes, you’ll see it in a soup form.
-This, is not a soup version.
-It’s pasta and beans (literally, pasta e fagioli) in a hearty, spoon-required, comfort food form.
+It’s just one of those meals that is so adaptable.

 Chopped bacon, onions, and garlic are the base.
 Marinara sauce – either store-bought or leftover homemade sauce if you have it – and oregano are added and then a can of cannellini beans, grated hard Italian cheese (parmesan, pecorino-romano, etc.), and cooked ditalini (tiny tube pasta shapes) are mixed in and heated through.